The 15 Best Software Development Companies in Romania

 Why Companies Outsource to Romania

 The talent pool backs up the cost proposition.
-Romania has nearly 200,000 IT professionals (195,929 in 2024 per ANIS, Business Review), making it the 4th largest IT workforce in Europe.
+Romania has nearly 200,000 IT professionals (195,929 in 2024 per ANIS, Business Review), making it both the 4th largest IT workforce in Europe and a deep source of staff augmentation talent.
 The country produces 7.3% of its tertiary graduates in ICT fields, ranking 5th among 42 OECD countries, with 30.9% of university students enrolled in STEM programs (vs. 26.9% EU average).
 Top programs at the University Politehnica of Bucharest, Technical University of Cluj-Napoca, and Alexandru Ioan Cuza University in Iasi feed a steady pipeline of engineers into the workforce.

 "Romania has become one of Europe's most established destinations for IT outsourcing.
 A strong engineering culture, a large and continuously growing talent pool, and competitive delivery costs have positioned Romanian developers as long-term technology partners for US and European companies." — Dan Bucureanu, N-iX